Sachaa-Thanasius/defer-imports/README.rst

     python -m pip install git@https://github.com/Sachaa-Thanasius/deferred

-Additionally, ``deferred`` can easily be vendored; it has zero dependencies and is fairly small (less than 1,000 lines of code).
+It can also easily be vendored, as it has zero dependencies and is less than 1,000 lines of code.

 Example